Robert Green (American football)

-Robert David Green (born September 10, 1970) is a former American football running back in the National Football League (NFL)for the Washington Redskins, the Minnesota Vikings, and the Chicago Bears.
-He played college football at the College of William & Mary.
-He recorded career totals of 1,038 yards rushing on 221 carries, 596 yards receiving, and 256 yards of kick returns in six seasons.
+Robert David Green (born September 10, 1970) is an American former professional football player who was a running back in the National Football League (NFL) for the Washington Redskins, the Minnesota Vikings, and the Chicago Bears.
+He played college football for the William & Mary Tribe.
+He recorded NFL career totals of 1,038 yards rushing on 221 carries, 596 yards receiving, and 256 yards of kick returns in six seasons.

 He is currently a Health Issues and Personal Fitness teacher at Oxon Hill High School in Oxon Hill, Maryland.
 He also has two daughters and two sons.